 - It’s paid out of the fund’s management fee, so it’s reflected in the fund’s MER.

 - It typically ranges from 0.25% to 1.5% of the value of your investment each year.

-- It is to pay for the services and advice the company and the adviser provide to you.
+- It is to pay for the services and advice the company and the advisor provide to you.

-- The company may pay all or part of the commission to your financial adviser.
+- The company may pay all or part of the commission to your financial advisor.